davegreen/backupDhcpLogs/README.md

 Backs up the DHCP logs to 'C:\Destination\Folder' and will delete old logs of the form 'DhcpSrvLog*' or 'DhcpV6SrvLog*' when they are older than 180 days.

-If you are running this using the task scheduler, this can be done easily using the following command:
+If you are running this using the task scheduler, this can be done easily using the following command as the action:

 > powershell.exe -command &{Backup-DhcpLogs -Destination 'C:\Destination\Folder\DHCP' -RetentionDays 180}